-c.
+g.
 Withdraw

-The Complaining or Responding Party who are the subjects of an alleged incident of sexual harassment, sexual assault, dating violence, or stalking will be allowed to drop a course in which they are both enrolled without any academic penalty.
+Subject to Federal Law the Complainant or Respondent who are working with the Office of Title IX Compliance to address an allegation of Sexual Misconduct will be allowed to drop a course in which they are both enrolled without any academic penalty.

-If a student withdraws or graduates from the University pending a disciplinary charge alleging the student violated the institution's code of conduct by committing sexual harassment, sexual assault, dating violence or stalking, the institution:
+If a student withdraws or graduates from the University pending a disciplinary charge alleging the student violated the University's Code of Student Conduct by committing sexual harassment, sexual assault, dating violence or stalking, the institution:

-- i.1.
-May not end the disciplinary process or issue a transcript to the student until the institution makes a final determination of responsibility; and - ii.2.
-Shall expedite the institution's disciplinary process as necessary to accommodate both the student's and the alleged victim's interest in a speedy resolution. - iii.-On request by another institution, the University shall provide to the requesting institution information relating to a determination that a student enrolled violated the institution's code of conduct by committing sexual harassment, sexual assault, dating violence, or stalking.
+- 1. May not end the disciplinary process or issue a transcript to the student until the institution makes a final determination of responsibility; and - 2.
+Shall expedite the institution's disciplinary process as necessary to accommodate both the Complainant's and Respondent's interest in a speedy resolution. - 3.
+On request by another institution, the University shall provide to the requesting institution information relating to a determination that a student enrolled violated the institution's code of conduct by committing sexual harassment, sexual assault, dating violence, or stalking.

-8. 4.
-Options in Addressing Reports of Sexual Misconductand/or/Title IX Violations
+8. Options in Addressing Reports of Title IX and Non-Title IX Sexual Misconduct

-After receiving a report, the Office of Title IX Compliance will reach out to the individual deemed the Complaining Party by their official Angelo State email to request that the student schedule an appointment with the Office of Title IX Compliance to further discuss the report received and the options and resources available to the student.
+After receiving a report, the Office of Title IX Compliance will reach out to the individual deemed the Complainant via their official Angelo State email to request that the student schedule an appointment with the Office of Title IX Compliance to further discuss the report received.
+This meeting will allow the Office of Title IX Compliance to discuss the student's options in addressing the report and discuss the availability and implementation of Supportive Measures.
 When health and safety of the student is potentially at risk, the Office of Title IX Compliance may call the student on the phone number listed in their student record.
-In the event that the student does not respond, the Office of Title IX Compliance will send a second email communication.
+In the event that the student does not respond, the Office of Title IX Compliance will send a second email in an attempt to connect with the student.

-The Complaining Party is not required to respond or participate in any meetings with the Office of Title LIX Compliance.
-If the Complaining Party does not return contact or requests to not meet with the Title IX staff, the case is closed.
+The Complainant is not required to respond or participate in any meetings with the Office of Title IX Compliance.
+If the Complainant does not return contact or requests to not meet with the Office of Title IX Compliance, the case may be closed.